Ever wonder if Pit Boss Pellets are any good? Maybe you want to see if you can mix or interchange them with Traeger pellets?

 Pit Boss Pellets Cons

-And while I don’t agree with the strength of that argument, I do agree with the sentiment.
+And while I don’t agree with the strength of that argument, I do understand the sentiment.

 That’s a pretty convincing reason to choose them over pellets like the ones developed by the pit boss.